jerryq27/jerryq27.github.io/_posts/2019-06-23-website-updates.md

 <img src="{{ site.images }}/inspect-element-selection.png" alt="Inspect Element - Selection">

 The color seems to be more accurate in Firefox.
-I used the secondary text color for the selection color, and it matched up when I highlighted text using that color on the site.
-Cleary Chrome added some transperancy.
+I used the secondary text color for the selection color, and it matched up when I selected text using that color on the site.
+Cleary, Chrome added some transperancy.

+> **PUN INTENDED**

  A bit odd, I might need to keep this in mind when selecting colors in the future.
 For now, I set the selection color to `rgba(150, 150, 150, 0.4)` which is rendering a more consistent look to the text selection coloring.

 <img src="{{ site.images }}/fixed-selection.png" alt="Fixed Selection">

-I'm going to have to do some more research on this.
+I'm not sure if this is by design or what, definitely going to have to do some more research on this.

 \- Jerry